epw/consensus/Consensus Book.md

 ### Why was your humanity trivialized?

-People who live perfect lives never quite find the need to reach out beyond the realm of everyday life to improve their existence.
+People who live perfect lives never quite find the need to reach out beyond the realm of everyday life to improve their existence, or merely to survive.
 Mages typically awaken due to a combination of factors, but one of the major factors is having their humanity denied or trivialized.
 This could be in the form of bullying, isolation, violence, or many other things.
+Many Mages have a particular moment they can point to that made everything so clear and awakened their new Paradigm.
+Seldom are these moments caused by pleasant interaction.
 The answer to this question will tell you about the Mage’s past circumstances.

 ### Why is your humanity still in question?